A certain poet in outlandish clothes

 Until two lovers came out of the air

 With bodies made out of soft fire.
-The one,

 About whose face birds wagged their fiery wings,